camillebrl/camillebrl.github.io/content/tutorials/2024-01-13-fine-tuning.md

 ---

 ---
-Here is a simple tutorial, accessible to everyone (even with 0 knowledge about deep learning & LLMs), on Fine-Tuning Causal Language Models.
+Here is a simple tutorial, accessible to everyone, on Fine-Tuning Causal Language Models.

-*Causal LLMs are the typical LLMs you heard about (gpt-type, llama-type, falcon-type, claude-type, etc), as opposed to Masked Language Models of Bert-type and Seq-to-Seq language models of T5-type*.
+*Causal LLMs are the typical LLMs you heard about (gpt-type, llama-type, falcon-type, claude-type, etc), as opposed to Masked Language Models of Bert-type and Seq-to-Seq language models of T5-type.
+If you want to know more about the different types of LLMs, I recommend you to read this [blog post](https://medium.com/@tom_21755/understanding-causal-llms-masked-llm-s-and-seq2seq-a-guide-to-language-model-training-d4457bbd07fa).*

 [TOC]